danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="users.setSecureValueErrors.html" name="users.setSecureValueErrors">Notify the user that the sent passport data contains some errors The user will not be able to re-submit their Passport data to you until the errors are fixed (the contents of the field for which you returned the error must change): users.setSecureValueErrors</a>

+* <a href="bots.getBotCommands.html" name="bots.getBotCommands">Obtain a list of bot commands for the specified bot scope and language code: bots.getBotCommands</a>

+* <a href="messages.getAvailableReactions.html" name="messages.getAvailableReactions">Obtain available message reactions »: messages.getAvailableReactions</a>

 * <a href="account.getPassword.html" name="account.getPassword">Obtain configuration for two-factor authorization with password: account.getPassword</a>

 * <a href="stats.getMessagePublicForwards.html" name="stats.getMessagePublicForwards">Obtains a list of messages, indicating to which other public channels was a channel message forwarded.  : stats.getMessagePublicForwards</a>

+* <a href="channels.getSendAs.html" name="channels.getSendAs">Obtains a list of peers that can be used to send messages in a specific group: channels.getSendAs</a>

+* <a href="messages.checkHistoryImport.html" name="messages.checkHistoryImport">Obtains information about a chat export file, generated by a foreign chat app, click here for more info about imported chats »: messages.checkHistoryImport</a>

 * <a href="messages.setBotPrecheckoutResults.html" name="messages.setBotPrecheckoutResults">Once the user has confirmed their payment and shipping details, the bot receives an updateBotPrecheckoutQuery update.  : messages.setBotPrecheckoutResults</a>